susannalles/MinimalEditions/index.md

 **Lecture 8 (Feb 15)** (Unit 3) Introduction to the Extensible Markup Languages
 >
 - “[A Gentle Introduction to XML](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/SG.html).” *P5: Guidelines for Electronic Text Encoding and Interchange*, Version 2.9.1.
 Last updated on 15th October 2015
-- Pierazzo 2015, 103-125 (“Work and Workflow of Digital Scholarly Editions.”).
+- - Pierazzo 2015, 103-125 (“Work and Workflow of Digital Scholarly Editions.”)

 **Lecture 9 (Feb 17)** The Guidelines of the Text Encoding Initiative (1)
 >